Citrayaf/How-to-build-OpenCore-and-OpenRAN-for-5G/5G SA Simulation/README.md

 ![40](https://github.com/Citrayaf/How-to-build-OpenCore-and-OpenRAN-for-5G/blob/main/Pictures/5G-SA-Flow.png?raw=true)

-**Congratulations!** You have successfully set up and simulated 5G SA simulation from UE to the 5GC.
+**Congratulations!** You have successfully set up and simulated 5G SA simulation from UE to 5GC.
 If you want to explore more features beyond this document, you can open these two links:

 [https://kkohls.org/guides_open5gs.html](https://kkohls.org/guides_open5gs.html)